Calan Williams

-Calan Williams (born 30 June 2000) is an Australian racing driver who is set to compete in the 2023 GT World Challenge Europe Endurance Cup with BMW M Team WRT.
-He previously competed in the FIA Formula 2 Championship with Trident.
+Calan Williams (born 30 June 2000) is an Australian racing driver who is competing in the GT World Challenge Europe Endurance Cup with BMW M Team WRT.
 He is the champion of the 2017 Australian Formula 3 Premier Series.
-Williams also raced for Jenzer Motorsport in the FIA Formula 3 Championship during 2020 and 2021.

 Early career

 Karting

 Williams was a member of the Wanneroo-based Tiger Kart Club, and competed in karting championships across Western Australia, and in several race meetings around the country.
 His karting career spanned from 2007 until 2014.

 Lower formulae

 2015

 Having tested a Formula Ford car for the first time in December 2014, Williams debuted in formula racing the following year in Western Australian Formula Ford, where he scored a round win on debut at the Barbagallo Raceway, having finished on the podium in two of the three races.
 A pole position in the final round followed, as Williams ended up tenth in the standings.

 2016

 His first full season of racing came in 2016, where he returned to the Western Australian Formula Ford Championship with Fastlane Racing.
 Round 1 began with a good qualifying performance, as the Australian lined up third for the first race despite experiencing clutch issues on his flying lap, however the round would not yield a podium finish.
 Williams took pole for the next race at the Collie Motorplex, although he was penalized with a back-of-the-grid start following an overtake under red flag conditions.
 He beat the track record in the first two races, but one podium was the maximum of his weekend.
 The third round brought with it a second-place finish, despite a spin into the gravel in Race 1 setting him to the back of the starting grid for the following race, but it was during the next event that Williams would make use of his pace, missing out on victory by 0.08 seconds in the first pair of races, whilst finishing second again in Race 3.
 Another second place followed in the penultimate round, but Williams finally managed to score his first win in car racing in the second race, which he followed up by taking another victory to cap off the weekend, which he finished as the round winner.
 A triple of victories followed in the final round to end the season, which meant that Williams had finished second in the standings, missing out on the title by just eight points to Sam Dicker.